pygos/pkg-utils/doc/fileformat.md

         |   | +----------------------- set GID bit
         |   +------------------------- set UID bit
         +----------------------------- file type

-The upper 16 bit of the mode filed must be set to zero.

 Currently, the following file types are supported: